apache/druid/docs/development/extensions-contrib/druid-exact-count-bitmap.md

 ## Installation

-To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `druid-bitmap-exact-count` in the extensions load list.
+To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `druid-exact-count-bitmap` in the extensions load list.

 ## Comparison with Similar Aggregations